 Auburn University’s Rural Health Initiative employs a community-based approach to serve local healthcare needs through the innovative technology of the OnMed® Telehealth Station coupled with hands-on wellness care provided by University faculty and students.

-Once complete, The Center will engage university students and faculty from diverse disciplines with community members to support their overall well-being.
-Nursing students will support diabetes management and asthma education.
+This Center engages university students and faculty from diverse disciplines with community members to support their overall well-being.
+Nursing students will be available to support diabetes management and asthma education.
 Pharmacy students will provide medication management education.
-Speech, language and hearing students will support communication needs.
+Speech, language, and hearing students will support communication needs.
 Ongoing COVID-19 vaccinations and testing will be provided during all hours of operation.
 Examples of other disciplines committed to engagement are kinesiology, social work, nutrition science, human development and family science, and counseling.
+Other disciplines will be engaged as needs emerge.

 In the News